Training Two-Layer ReLU Networks with Gradient Descent is Inconsistent: Conclusion

 \section{Conclusion}

-We have proven that NNs can fail with high probability in the over-parameterized regime for certain datasets and in the under-parameterized regime even for sampled datasets.
+We have proven that NNs can fail with high probability in the over-parameterized regime for certain data sets and in the under-parameterized regime even for sampled data sets.
 In these cases, the NN converges to a local \quot{linear regression} optimum.
-In particular, our analysis reveals that the difference of the NN to this linear regression optimum consists of a fast-decaying and a slow-decaying component and that for certain datasets, the slow-decaying component is already small at initialization.
+In particular, our analysis reveals that the difference of the NN to this linear regression optimum consists of a fast-decaying and a slow-decaying component and that for certain data sets, the slow-decaying component is already small at initialization.
 In essence, the reason is that learning is done mainly by the last layer, which contains $m$ weights but only one bias and therefore, the bias is learned more slowly than the weights.
-Especially, in our case, the NN operates in a \quot{lazy regime} \citep{chizat_lazy_2019} where the NN stays close to a \quot{linearized version} around its initialization.
+Especially, in our case, the NN operates in a \quot{lazy regime} \citep{chizat_lazy_2019}, where the NN stays close to a \quot{linearized version} around its initialization.